tristanhampton/book-outlet-scraper/README.md

 ## How to Use
 Download a copy of the app and run an npm install.
 Run the app with `node app.js` and follow the steps the terminal prompts.
 The output is a JSON file with the books and their related information.

+## Important Note
+Google Books has a limit of 10,000 requests per day with the API.